Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 The Class 3dSceneLayerInfo describes the properties of a single layer in a store, including the default symbology, as specified in the sub Class <a href="#Class DrawingInfo">DrawingInfo</a>, which contains stylization information for a feature layer.
-The Class 3dSceneLayerInfo has the following structure :
+The Class 3dSceneLayerInfo has the following structure:

 <div>
 <img src="images/figure-06.png" title="Logical schema of the 3dSceneLayerInfo document" alt="Logical schema of the 3dSceneLayerInfo document">